 Canonical Discriminant Function shows the eigenvalues.
 Since there are two groups like successful and unsuccessful entrepreneurs one discriminant function is estimated.
 The eigenvalue of this discriminant function is 2.689.
 This function explains 100 percent of the explained variance.
-The highest Eigen value is the better.
+The more higher eigenvalue is the more better.
 Canonical correlations associated with these discriminant functions are 0.854.
 The square of this correlations equals 0.729316 which indicates around 73% of the variance in the dependent variable (selection of entrepreneur) is explained by this model that consists of age, product or market experience, venture or work experience, risk- taking period, investment motive period and innovative mind period of this function.
 Thus, there is a research gap for finding the remaining 27% of the variance in the selection of entrepreneur that may be accounted by one or more unknown predictors.
+Canonical Discriminant Function is depicted in Table 7.